 With new and emerging technologies, students of architecture will learn how to communicate their concepts and ideas into detailed and immersive design.

-Graphic design is essentially art with a purpose.
+Graphic design and Illustration is essentially art with a purpose.
 It involves learning how to create visual and textual content which can be physical or virtual, and may include images, words or graphic forms.
 Graphic designers and Illustrators usually work in design studios, advertising agencies or can work as in-house designers and illustrators inside other organisations.
 They can by represented by illustration agencies or operate independently as commissioned illustrators and freelancers.

 Information Technology (IT) is increasingly being used to support the creative process.
 In your degree you will learn how the use of apps, digital entertainment and virtualisation is skyrocketing and requires professionals with creative flair and training in IT to bring them to life.
 This unique combination of abilities is highly attractive to employers across a wide range of industries and starting salaries reflect this demand.